-By this I don’t mean a mechanic with a but-crack and telling jokes all the time, but rather in terms of prices, services and availability.
+By this I don’t mean a mechanic with a butt-crack and telling jokes all the time, but rather in terms of prices, services, and availability.

 If they conclude that spare parts are expensive and scarce about 80 percent of the drivers turn away from the car instantaneously.

 This goes so far that a driver will turn away from a good, quality made car (which will certainly break down far more less) in favor of a less quality made car; just because of availability and price of spare parts.